Vishwajeet Pradhan: Incidents on sets

 Another incident happened on sets of Rakht Charitra.
 Pradhan was apparently shooting the climax sequence for the film where his character was supposed to be shot dead.
 However the blast in the shot was so intense that he had a huge cut along his jaw line that required surgery.
 After the incident, he was admitted to an emergency ward and later shifted to the normal ward.
 A surgery was carried out later with a reconstructive plastic surgery carried out to hide the scar.
 The sequence in question was apparently a normal blast scene that went haywire as the impact was very powerful, hitting the actor in the face, leaving him bleeding.
-Naturally, the actor and his wife were worried as the wounds require serious attention.
+Naturally, the actor and his wife were worried as the wounds required serious attention.

 Personal life

-He is married to a fashion designer Sonalika Pradhan.
-They have two children, daughter Dhruvika and son Ojas.
+He is married to fashion designer Sonalika Pradhan.
+They have two children, daughter Dhruvika Pradhan and son Ojasvi Pradhan.